Doctor accused of molesting Olympic gymnasts faces 25 years after plea

 Even as Nassar pleaded guilty in the federal case, he was still fighting sexual assault charges leveled in two county courts.
 That changed last week when plea hearings were scheduled in Ingham County and Eaton County.
 Nassar pleaded guilty to seven counts in Ingham on Wednesday; he is scheduled to appear in Eaton next week.
 Nassar is due to be sentenced next month in the federal case.

-Prosecutors said they will not oppose concurrent sentencing and they will not prosecute Nassar for any of the other women who have filed complaints against him with police in Michigan.
+Prosecutors said they will not oppose concurrent sentencing in the state cases and they will not prosecute Nassar for any of the other women who have filed complaints against him with police in Michigan.

 Nassar, along with USA Gymnastics and Michigan State, still faces lawsuits from scores of former patients or their parents.